 On one hand there’s a bit of truth in each.
 On the other I call bullshit.

 I don’t believe there’s a single, universal way of delivering and / or receiving feedback that works in majority of cases.
 Personally, while I like to hear positive feedback as it makes me feel good, I really learn when I get critical feedback.
 In fact, it doesn’t even have to be very constructive or factual feedback; I typically can make much sense out of non-constructive opinions too.
 And I don’t give a damn whether you add a sandwich to the mix.

-There are better ways of delivering feedback when we thank about an individual context but not in a general case.
+There are better ways of delivering feedback when we think about an individual context, but there is a universal answer in a general case.
 This means that the most useful feedback should be adjusted to the person who receives it.
 A nice thing is that we can tweak the situation so we get what works for us.

 If you learn from feedback in a similar way that I do, meaning that critical feedback is what makes you change, the following part is for you.